 In this session, we show you how to get quick insights in Power BI with a practical example.
 Generally, there are two types of insights in Power BI.
 One that runs on the entire dataset, and the other is to run insights on one particular report (quick insights).
 Later one allows you to drill down the insights further, too.

 For this Power BI Quick insights demonstration, we are going to use the Sixth dashboard.
 To view this, please click on My Workspace, and then go to the Dashboard to Select Sixth Dashboard.

 As you can see from the screenshot below, it has only one Pie Chart.

 Quick insights in Power BI

 To get the Power BI Quick Insights of a report, you have to click … on the top right corner and select Open in Focus Mode.
-Remember, in some versions, there is a button beside that … to enter into focus mode.
+Remember, in some versions of My Workspace, there is a button beside that … to enter into focus mode.